Meta Pixel

 Determining if your metabolism is fast or slow involves observing how your body processes food and energy.
 People with a fast metabolism tend to burn calories quickly, even at rest.
 They may find it challenging to gain weight and often feel energetic.

-Conversely, those with a slow metabolism burn calories at a slower pace, making it easier to gain weight and harder to lose it.
+Conversely, these with a slow metabolism burn calories at a slower pace, making it easier to gain weight and harder to lose it.
 Observing your energy levels, weight patterns, and how you feel after eating can provide clues about your metabolic rate.

 How Does Exercise Affect My Metabolic Type?